spheronFdn/sos-ai-bounty/README.md

 - Bounty prizes will increase as we bring more partners on board.
 - All developers get 72 hours of unrestricted GPU access.
 How cool is that?
+- To access these GPUs, simply head to our [discord](https://sphn.wiki/discord) & ask for it on the build-chat group.

 🖥️ Available GPUs: